ncapps/practices-of-the-python-pro/README.md

 - Method resolution order is key to keeping multiple inheritance straight.
 - Abstract base classes provide interface-like control and safety in Python.

+### Ch 9.
+Keeping things lightweight
+- Measuring *cyclomatic complexity* involves determining the number of execution paths through a function or method
+- Most sources recommend shooting for a complexity of 10 or lower for a given function or method.
+This corresponds roughly to how much developers can reasonably understand at once.
+- Untested branches of execution are usually what people are referring to when they talk about “edge cases,” a term with negative connotations that usually means “a thing we didn’t think of.
+- *Halstead complexity* attempts to measure quantitatively the ideas of level of abstraction, maintainability, and defect rate.
+Measuring Halstead complexity involves inspecting a program’s use of the programming language’s built-in operators and how many variables and expressions it contains
+- Radon (https://radon.readthedocs.io) can measure the Halstead complexity of your Python programs if you’re interested in exploring.
+- Extracting configuration into a map also makes code much more readable, in my experience.
+Trying to sift through a number of if/elif conditions is tiresome, even when they’re all fairly similar.
+In contrast, a dictionary’s keys are generally scannable.
+- Complexity example: each of these functions has a cyclomatic complexity of 1, is quite readable, and has a nice separation of concerns
+- When you find that a class starts growing in complexity, it’s usually due to a mixing of concerns.
+Once you identify a concern that feels like its own object, you’ve got enough to start breaking it down.
+- Getters and setters are generally discouraged in Python because they can clutter up a class.
+- The @property decorator can be used to signify that a method on a class should be accessible as an attribute.
+Methods can be used as properties only if self is their only argument, because when you access the attribute, you can’t pass any arguments to it.
+- Backward compatibility is the practice of evolving your software without breaking the implementation consumers previously relied on.
+- You can continue accepting calls in one class and pass them along to another class under the hood.
+This is known as forwarding.
+- When several methods in a class share a common prefix or suffix, especially one that doesn’t match the name of the class, there might be a new class waiting to be extracted
+- Code complexity and separate concerns are better metrics than physical size for breaking up code.
+- Cyclomatic complexity measures the number of execution paths through your code.
+- Extract configuration, functions, methods, and classes freely to break down complexity.
+- Use forwarding and deprecation warnings to temporarily support the new and old ways of doing things.

 ## Errata and questions

 If you find an error in the code or the book, or if you have a question about the content, please read the [contribution guidelines](.github/CONTRIBUTING.md) to understand the best course of action.